heyngra/IsaacDebug/README.md

 # IsaacDebug

+## As from 4.0.4, you can install mods to get access to the console!

 This little python script allows you to enable/disable The Binding of Isaac: Repentance console in matter of seconds
 ## Setup (Windows)
 1. Download the latest version from [releases](https://github.com/heyngra/IsaacDebug/releases).